LLM Reference

 Claude Sonnet 4.5 vs GLM-5 9B

 Claude Sonnet 4.5 (2025) and GLM-5 9B (2026) are frontier-tier reasoning models from Anthropic and Zhipu AI.
-Claude Sonnet 4.5 ships a 200K-token context window, while GLM-5 9B ships a 262K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+Claude Sonnet 4.5 ships a 200k-token context window, while GLM-5 9B ships a 262k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 GLM-5 9B is safer overall; choose Claude Sonnet 4.5 when vision-heavy evaluation matters.